“Turning things around with a halftime talk after getting clobbered in the first half.”

 Your energy transfers directly to your players.

-If you’re panicked, they’ll be panicked.
-If you’re angry, they’ll be tense.
-If you’re calm and focused, they have a chance to be calm and focused too.
+If you are panicked, they will be panicked.
+If you are angry, they will be tense.
+If you are calm and focused, they have a chance to be calm and focused too.

-This doesn’t mean emotionless.
+This does not mean emotionless.
 It means controlled.
 You can show passion while maintaining composure.

 Connection Over Criticism